phpfunk/phpfunk.github.com/about/readme.md

 - I adore planning and organization &#129505;

 ### My Why Statement
-**'Creating meaningful relationships to encourage growth'** is how I try to live my life whether at work or at home.
+**'Creating meaningful relationships to encourage growth'** is how I try to live my life.
 I focus a lot of my time and energy on relationships so we can build trust and continue to grow.
 I genuinely care about people and their well being.
 I want to see everyone around me succeed, this brings me energy and fulfillment.

 # My Core Principles
 Over the years I've gone through iterations of how I work and what I believe in.
 I believe it's important to try and stay as closely aligned to your principles as possible.
 If you want to be your authentic self, then you need to know where you stand.